 The Commission will work with current and past grantees in the management of assets purchased with grant funds in accordance with the terms specified in the original agreements or any amended grant agreements.
 While the Commission does not take out a lien against every asset purchased with Commission funds, the Commission retains an ownership interest in those assets and must consent to any sale or alternate disposition.
-The Commission's interest is in ensuring that funded assets are put to their highest and best use in fulfilling the original objectives for which the funds were invested.
+The Commission's interest is to ensure that funded assets are put to their highest and best use in fulfilling the original objectives for which the funds were invested.
 Should a grantfunded asset no longer be capable of practically supporting the purpose for which it was purchased, any and all proceeds from the sale of that asset shall be returned to the Commission.

-Finally, the Commission and Commission staff will pursue innovative partnerships with the private sector to further leverage Commission assets and Commission grants to allow the Commission to remain competitive in attracting high-quality projects without placing undue strain on the Commission's long-term fiscal viability.
+Finally, the Commission will pursue innovative partnerships with the private sector to further leverage Commission assets, grants and loans to allow the Commission to be competitive in attracting high-quality projects without placing undue strain on the Commission's long-term fiscal viability.